ss2552/Guide_3DS/docs/hu_HU/troubleshooting-finalizing-setup.md

 # Hibaelhárítás (Telepítés véglegesítése)

 Ez az oldal hibaelhárítási tanácsokat ad sűrűn előforduló problémákhoz a "Telepítés véglegesítése" oldalhoz.
-Ha nem tudod megoldani a problémád az oldal tanácsai alapján, csatlakozz az [r/3ds csatornához a Discord-on](https://discord.gg/3ds) és írd le a problémádat és azt is hogy mi az amit már próbáltál.
+If you are unable to solve your issue with the advice on this page, please join [Nintendo Homebrew on Discord](https://discord.gg/MWxPgEp) and describe your issue, including what you have already tried.

 ## Problémák a telepítés véglegesítésével